shdhumale/siddhu-camunda/README.md

 # siddhu-camunda
-This project contain Sprig boot application along with bpmn file for camunda project
+This project contain Spring boot application along with bpmn file for camunda project